 Supplementary Subject area Letter Code

 Basic Computing BAC

 Biotechnology BTE

+Biomathematics and Statistics BMS

 Electronics ELE

 Environmental Science ENS

 Food Science & Nutrition FSN

 4.1.7.4.
-Subject Specific Areas: At present the Faculty offers only one course in Subject Specific area.
-It is in Science and Education.
-The Letter Code for Education is EDU.
-This B.Sc.
+Subject Specific Areas: At present the Faculty offers only two courses in Subject Specific area.
+Those are in Direct Intake Computer Science and Science and Education.
+The B.Sc.
 Degree in Science and Education is conducted with the assistance of staff from the Department of Education of the Faculty of Arts.